dd86k/ddcpuid/README.md

 ddcpuid is a x86 processor information tool.
 Currently supports Intel and AMD processors.

-_Currently featuring 154 CPUID bits documented and counting!_
+_Currently featuring 240 CPUID bits documented and counting!_

-The latest ddcpuid manual is available here:
+The latest version of the technical ddcpuid manual is available here:
 [dd86k.space](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF).

 Both the manual and tool is meant to be used together to better understand x86.

 # Compiling

-Since ddcpuid is a single file, you simply need to invoke the compiler:
-`gdc ddcpuid.d`.
-Some compilers accept a module name, making `dmd ddcpuid` possible.

-It is highly recommended to use the `-betterC` switch when compiling.
+The best way to compile ddcpuid is using DUB.

 Compilers supported:
 - DMD (best supported)
 - LDC (best optimizations, but see `LDC Issues`)
 - GDC (experimental, see `GDC Issues`)

+## DUB

+Using dub(1) is rather straightforward.

+To learn how to use DUB, visit [this page](https://dub.pm/commandline.html).

 ## Makefile